libp2p/specs/websockets/README.md

 This prevents double-encryption but only when both ends opt-in to ensure backwards compatibility with existing deployments.

-Note that by opting-in to single encryption, the dialer is also opting-in to trusting the [CA](https://en.wikipedia.org/wiki/Certificate_authority) system.
+Note that by opting-in to single encryption, peers are also opting-in to trusting the [CA](https://en.wikipedia.org/wiki/Certificate_authority) system.

 ### MITM mitigation